danielstocks/lizard/RULES.md

 At the beginning of the first round each player is dealt **one** card.
 The second round each player is dealt two cards and so on.

-After every player as been dealt their cards, the top of card of the deck is turned face up, the color of the cards determines the "trump" color for that round.
-For example: if a nine of hearts is turned up, hearts are the trump color for that round.
+After all cards have been dealt, the top of card of the deck is turned face up, the suit of the cards determines the "trump" suit for that round.
+For example: if a nine of hearts is turned up, hearts is the suit for that round.

 #### Estimation phase

-Before the play starts each player shall estimate how many tricks they will win.
+Before the play starts each player shall, starting clockwise from the dealer, estimate how many tricks they will win.
 The number of tricks in a round equals to the number of cards each player has been dealt.
 For example: in the third round there are three tricks to be won.